-+ 25000 kg
++ 87000 kg

 collected clothing in stores of all brands in Poland

-+ 22000 kg
++ 40000 kg

-clothing put into second circulation
+of clothing sorted so far was introduced into the second circulation

 We have been running a used clothing collection program since 2018.
 In 2023, we included all LPP stores in Poland, and in 2024 we expanded it to include stores abroad – the program currently operates in stores in Bulgaria, the Czech Republic, Lithuania, Slovakia, the United Kingdom, and North Macedonia (where it is a legal requirement).